 They offer a few other more specific retailers also, like H&M and Chipotle.

 A big drawback here is that Drop only lets you pick 5 retailers and you only get to make the choice once.
 There's no changing them once you get signed up so make sure you select what you want.

 Online Cash Back Portal

-Many businesses like Ebates and Upromise offer a certain percentage of cash back when you make online purchases through the links on their websites or apps.
+Many businesses like Ebates and Upromise offer a certain percentage of cash back when buying with their links.
 Drop offers the same thing through their mobile app.

 The percent rewards through Drop aren't any higher than you would find elsewhere.
 For example, Walmart is only 0.2%, and Ebay is 0.15%.